stereobooster/react-snap/Readme.md

 Caveats:

-- AWS S3 does not support custom HTTP headers, that is why will not be able to use HTTP push with Cloudflare
+- AWS S3 does not support custom HTTP headers, that is why you will not be able to use [HTTP2 push with Cloudflare](https://blog.cloudflare.com/announcing-support-for-http-2-server-push-2/)

 ## TODO